How Music Preservationists are Saving the Sounds of the Past| 21 February, 2020

 For instance, there are techniques for preserving original songs of the past.
 These services work by preserving lyrics that belong to very old music recordings, such as difficult to decipher recordings made in the mid-to-late 19th century.
-Through professional transcription services, experts are able to make out hard to distinguish sounds captured by devices like the phonograph and transcribe them into words that we can all better understand.
+Using special audio-video equipment experts are able to make out hard to distinguish sounds captured by devices like the phonograph and transcribe them into words that we can all better understand.
 Without someone taking responsibility for keeping the pieces of music in as close to their original state as possible, we would not have old fashioned jazz pieces created by composers that were both very famous, as well as those who were not very well known at the time.
 That includes music that we learn about in school.

 Technically, the oldest piece of an actual extant “song” that we as a human race have on record would be the “Hurrian Hymn No. 6” melody.
 This was a song created for a goddess named Nikkal that was worshiped by the ancient Hurrians.
 It was written in cuneiform, which is one of the earliest forms of writing developed by the Sumerians.
 The melody itself is estimated to be dated around 14th century B.C.
 Along with this piece, an almost whole set of musical notations were also removed from the same excavation site.
 It was during a major excavation performed in Ugarit in Syria back in the 1950s.